empyreuma/bigint.lua/HACKING.md

 Functions should be set up as follows:

-    -- Global variables (functions with these should probably be in bigint-extra) -- should be declared outside the function.
+    -- Global variables (functions with these should probably be in -- bigint-extra) or constants should be declared outside the function.

     -- Include a brief comment about what your function does, what the types of -- its arguments are, and what it returns.